Panagiotissarr/site/README.md

 ## License

 This repository is for personal portfolio use.
-Contact the owner before reusing content/assets.

-## Credit

-- [Sameerasw](https://sameerasw.com/) for foundational inspiration/code
+Use any asset just put some credits.